-For over 30 years and nearly 1,000 shows, Fred Rogers created the friendly world of Mister Rogers’s Neighborhood for children to enjoy across the nation.
+For over 30 years and nearly 1,000 shows, Fred Rogers created the friendly world of Mister Rogers’ Neighborhood for children to enjoy across the nation.
 Thankfully, Mr. Rogers turned out to be the same generous, amicable, neighborly man off camera that he was during his PBS program.
-Here are 14 things that you didn't know about Mr. Rogers, the man many people consider to be a hero.
+Here are 16 things that you didn't know about Mr. Rogers, the man many people consider to be a hero.

-Rogers's show constantly reminded children that they mattered and, most importantly, that the emotions they felt deserved to be embraced rather than ignored.
+Rogers's show constantly reminded children that they mattered and, most important, that the emotions they felt deserved to be embraced rather than ignored.
 The ordained minister did not talk down to children, but instead treated them the same way he treated adults, helping them to cope with their feelings of anger and sadness.

 Fred Rogers's bio reads like that of a man who was sincerely dedicated to helping children.
 He wrote hundreds of songs for his show and answered thousands of letters with prayer.
 These true Mr. Rogers stories will make anyone feel nostalgic for simpler days spent watching the host's routine of putting on a sweater and changing his shoes.

-Sitting in front of Senator John O. Pastore, the chairman of the subcommittee, Rogers discussed the things he wanted to accomplish with his PBS television program.
+Sitting in front of Sen. John O. Pastore, the chairman of the subcommittee, Rogers discussed the things he wanted to accomplish with his PBS television program.
 His most important goal was to teach children how to deal with their problems in a healthy way and to instill confidence in them.
 He spoke simply to convey his point:

-"This is what I give.
+This is what I give.
 I give an expression of care every day to each child, to help him realize that he is unique.
-I end the program by saying, 'You’ve made this day a special day, by just your being you.
-There's no person in the whole world like you, and I like you, just the way you are.'
+I end the program by saying, "You've made this day a special day, by just your being you.
+There's no person in the whole world like you, and I like you, just the way you are."
 And I feel that if we in public television can only make it clear that feelings are mentionable and manageable, we will have done a great service for mental health.
-I think that it's much more dramatic that two men could be working out their feelings of anger - much more dramatic than showing something of gunfire."
+I think that it's much more dramatic that two men could be working out their feelings of anger - much more dramatic than showing something of gunfire.

 Senator Pastore had never watched Rogers's show before, and the speech made a visible impact on the legislator.
-"I'm supposed to be a pretty tough guy, and this is the first time I’ve had goose bumps for the last two days," he said.
+"I'm supposed to be a pretty tough guy, and this is the first time I’ve had goosebumps for the last two days," he said.
 "Looks like you just earned the $20 million."